SecGNN: Privacy-Preserving Graph Neural Network Training and Inference as a Cloud Service: Secure GNN Training and Inference

 where $z_{j}=Softmax(x_{j})$, which can be securely calculated by using Subroutine \ref{alg:a5} in Section \ref{sec:activation}.
 The third non-linear function is the $ \mathrm{ReLU}$ function, and its derivative is:

 which can be securely calculated by using the tailored PPA in Section \ref{sec:ReLU}.
 So this is the whole process of secure training in our system.

 \textbf{Secure inference.} Secure inference for an unlabeled node corresponds to a forward propagation through the trained GCN model in the secret sharing domain.
-In particular, the data owner provides the cloud servers with the ID $v_{i}$ of the unlabeled node.
-Upon receiving the ID $v_{i}$, the cloud servers securely conduct the forward propagation (i.e., Eq. \ref{eq:GCN}) process in the secret sharing domain a designed above, and output the encrypted inference result about its label, which is then sent to the data owner for reconstruction.
+In particular, the data owner provides the cloud servers with the ID of the unlabeled node.
+Upon receiving the ID, the cloud servers securely conduct the forward propagation process (i.e., Eq. \ref{eq:GCN}) in the secret sharing domain, and output the encrypted inference result about its label, which is then sent to the data owner for reconstruction.